abiralpandey34/MAD-Week-2/README.md

 ## Homework

-### Homework was to add a new 'zero' button which should change color depending on the count value.
+### Homework was to add a new 'zero' button which should change color depending on the count value

 <br/>